Discover the Zoo's Rides and Attractions!

 Ahoy, matey!
 The Safari Voyage cruises Zoo Lake.
 Guests will enjoy a smooth and relaxing 15- to 20-minute ride while the boat captain shares interesting facts about the Zoo, the boat and upcoming events.
 Each Boat seats up to 50 guests and is disability friendly.
 The dock is located near the Noble Aquatic Center: Aquaticus.

 Experience and touch these majestic stingrays as they fly through a 16,000 gallon saltwater pool.
-The exhibit includes cownose stingrays, southern stingrays, bonnethead sharks and white-spotted bamboo sharks.
+The exhibit includes 25 cownose stingrays, a bat ray and eight white-spotted bamboo sharks.
 Stingray Bay is located east of the Canopy Food Court on your way to the upper level of Aquaticus.

-Cost: $3/person.
-Free for ages 2 and under.
+Cost: $3 per person.
+Free for children ages 2 and under.
 Zoo memberships do not apply.

 Zoo Walking Trails

 The nine walking trails have been developed to showcase the healthy benefit of visiting the Oklahoma City Zoo.
 You can choose from nine trails that range in distance from .32 miles to 2.87 miles.
 The varying distances allow even the most novice walker an opportunity to benefit from the trails.

 For more details, click here.

 Visit the only museum of its kind in the country, the new Patricia and Byron J. Gambulos ZooZeum, and experience the zoological and botanical memories that guests and staff have encountered at the Zoo for more than 100 years.

 Designed into the framework of an historic 1935 Works Projects Administration building, the ZooZeum is located next to the Elephant Pavilion in the new Elephant Habitat.

 Mid March through October hours are daily from 9 a.m. to 4 p.m.